new60y/AIGC/README.md

 # AIGC
-Very simple implementation of generative model, now only DDPM(not controlled) on MNIST......
+Very simple implementation of generative model

+API similar to diffusers, providing model and schedulers

 ## How to use
 First in root directory, just run